-Mr. Colclough’s 2017 season includes returns to Minnesota Opera as the title role in Don Pasquale, Arizona Opera as Donner in Das Rheingold, and Los Angeles Opera as Monterone in Rigoletto.
+Mr. Colclough’s 2017 season includes returns to Minnesota Opera as the title role in Don Pasquale, Arizona Opera as Donner in Das Rheingold, Los Angeles Opera as Monterone in Rigoletto, and the LA Phil, as the bass soloist in Beethoven’s 9th Symphony conducted by Gustavo Dudamel.
 He also makes significant debuts with Opera Vlaanderen, as the title role in Verdi’s Falstaff, the Royal Opera House, Covent Garden as Pistola in Falstaff, Boston Lyric Opera as Hare in the world premiere of Burke and Hare, and Dallas Opera as Peter Vogel in Der Ring des Polykrates.

 The autumn of 2016 found Craig Colclough’s return to London for Scarpia in Tosca with English National Opera, a role which served as his debut at Canadian Opera Company later in the season.
 He also joined the Minnesota Opera for Doristo in L’arbore di Diana, and spent the summer singing the title role in Verdi’s Falstaff with Opera Saratoga.